oasis-open/odata-rapid/docs/rapid-pro.md

 ## Optional Features

-Although RAPID services can be very simple because they follow core patterns, they can be extended using optional Features to support more advanced scenarios such as those described in [RAPID Features](./spec/rapid-pro-features.md).
+Although RAPID services can be very simple because they follow core patterns, they can be extended using optional features to support more advanced scenarios such as those described in [RAPID Features](./spec/rapid-pro-features.md).

 ## RAPID and OpenAPI